jeremyhahn/go-frost/README.md

 ## Overview

 FROST is a threshold signature scheme that enables a threshold number of participants to cooperatively generate a signature, providing improved distribution of trust and redundancy with respect to secret keys.
-This implementation follows RFC 9591 and achieves 100% compliance.
+This library follows RFC 9591 and the [ZcashFoundation/frost](https://github.com/ZcashFoundation/frost) implementation.

 ### Key Features